RP-12000/pianotilespro/README.md

 **Other Notes**

 1. There is also a **ptp_settings** file within the directory of the application.
 It has some general information about who is the last person that logged in the game and where was the person at in the game, as well as if the game was started for the first time.
 You shouldn't delete it, though deleting it will not cause a very big difference.
-It will be regenerated everytime you close the application
+It will be regenerated everytime you close the application.

 2. When in the game, you might see a **.refresh** file within the application directory.
 Ignore that.
 It is just a buffer for force refreshing the audio file and should be deleted every time it you exit a game or exit the application.
 If not, you can delete it yourself.
 It is not a big deal.